Written By: Chloe Wilson BSc (Hons) Physiotherapy

 The four muscles that make up the rotator cuff are:

-This is the most common cause of rotator cuff tears.
-As we age, the rotator cuff increasingly experiences wear and tear from a number of factors:
+Degeneration, i.e. wear and tear, is the most common cause of torn rotator cuff symptoms.
+As we age, the rotator cuff increasingly experiences wear and tear from:

 Torn rotator cuff symptoms can also develop suddenly after an injury.
 The two most common ways to damage the rotator cuff are: